rsksmart/devportal-1.0/rif/rlogin/get-started.md

 title: rLogin - login tool for RSK
 ---

-Integrate rLogin into your app and allow your users to choose their favorite wallets to login.
-With a single tool you will get connected to their wallet using an API compatible with Metamask, continue developing as you did.
+Integrate rLogin into your app and allow your users to choose their favourite wallets to log in.
+With a single tool, you will get connected to their wallet using an API compatible with Metamask, continue developing as you did.

 <iframe src="https://codesandbox.io/embed/rlogin-9mmoc?fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"